IPTA Education and Public Outreach

 An Introduction to IPTA Science

-- You can learn more about pulsars by visiting the Australia National National Facility outreach page.
+- You can learn more about pulsars by visiting the “Introduction to Pulsars” outreach page hosted by the Australia Telescope National Facility.

-- A description of gravity, General Relativity, and gravitational waves is available at from NANOGrav, the EPTA, and in an eBook from our friends at gwoptics.
+- A description of gravity, General Relativity, and gravitational waves by NANOGrav & the EPTA is available from our friends at gwoptics as an multi-lingual e-book.

 - While the IPTA is interested in very low frequency gravitational waves, other collaborations, such as LIGO, can search for higher frequency gravitational waves, see the University of Birmingham’s Gravitational Wave group the for more details.